astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 depwf cext.
 ```

 ADVISOR.
 Right, we'll need to check that types are well-formed, too.
 Right now, they are all well-formed by construction, but let's prepare for any additions, by setting up a structurally recursive predicate.
-The `wftyp_cases` predicate will hold the important type-checking cases, and it will have an extra argument to say whether
+The `wftyp_cases` predicate will hold the important type-checking cases, and we will have an extra predicate to say whether those cases apply or not for a specific `typ`.
-it applies or not.

 ```
 %extend object.
 wftyp : typ -> prop. wftyp_aux : [A] A -> A -> prop.
-wftyp_cases : [A] A -> A -> bool -> prop.
+wftyp_cases, wftyp_applies : [A] A -> prop.
 wftyp T :- wftyp_aux T T.
-wftyp_aux T T :- if (wftyp_cases T T Applies)
+wftyp_aux T T :- if (wftyp_applies T)
-                 then (eq Applies true)
+                 then (wftyp_cases T)
-                 else (eq Applies false, structural_recursion wftyp_aux T T).
+                 else (structural_recursion wftyp_aux T T).
 %end.
 ```